Square facilitates keyed payments directly in the app for 2.5% per transaction, also applicable to Square’s email invoices and virtual terminal.

-They both offer next-day settlement in your bank account, although iZettle sometimes takes two or three working days depending on the type of card used.
+Both companies offer next-day settlement in your bank account, although Zettle sometimes takes 2-3 working days depending on the type of card used.

-This is a setting you switch on in the Square Dashboard, and it’s only available after you’ve accumulated enough transactions and Square makes it available to you.
-Also, there has to be at least £50 in the Square balance for it to work, and only a maximum of £1000 a day can be deposited instantly, so it’s less straightforward if your sales are irregular or larger in volume.
+Square has an Instant Transfers service for payouts within 20 minutes for an extra 1% on top of the usual transaction fee.
+This is an optional setting that’s only available after you’ve accumulated enough transactions.
+Also, there has to be at least £50 in the Square balance for it to work, and only a maximum of £2500 per transfer can be deposited, so it’s less straightforward if your sales are irregular or larger in volume.

-iZettle offers generous chargeback protection of up to £250 per month as long as you follow what they consider to be best practice.
-A chargeback is when a customer contacts their issuing bank and disputes the purchase – either because they are dissatisfied with the product or service or has forgotten all about making the purchase (it does happen!).
+Zettle offers generous protection of up to £250 worth of chargebacks per month as long as you follow what is considered best practice.
+A chargeback is when a customer contacts their issuing bank and disputes a purchase – either because they are dissatisfied with the product or service or forgot about making the purchase (it does happen!).

 Square goes a step further by eliminating all chargeback fees (i.e. there’s no maximum monthly chargeback protection) while offering free dispute support services.